bowbahdoe/spooky/README.md

 Just message me and have me help you through each step.
 Its not that it is too hard to do on your own, just frustrating probably.

+If you are able to install everything above correctly, you can see possible build tasks by running `invoke --list`.